 Here’s what she said:

 - Patients should be aware that there are often lots of “hidden fats” (think nuts, whole milk, cheese, etc.) in holiday foods, so if you require pancreatic enzymes, you may need more during holiday meals.
+Please speak with your doctor or dietitian to determine which pancreatic enzyme product – and dosage – is right for you.

 - If eating socially, you may not be eating more food, but you may be taking longer to eat a meal or eat food.
 If you do not usually spread your enzymes across a meal, you may need to do so.